upserv-io/upserv_foundations_vim/README.md

 ,acbt (App Controllers Base Template) - creates a base controller file

-\<space\>feco (File Edit COntroller) - opens the corresponding controller file (based on the current window) in a new window (meaning if you are on a view and press <space>feco it will open the controller file for that view)
+\<space\>feco (File Edit COntroller) - opens the corresponding controller file based on the current window (meaning if you are on a view and press \<space\>feco it will open the controller file for that view)
 # Get started
 Clone repo to dotfile in home directory:
 ```